Belfast city gets a new logo

 will make it easy for the souvenir t-shirt brigade though – so I supoose there’s some value in it.

-Nice find.
+Adam, nice find.
 The similarities are obvious.

-Thanks for the site props.
-I appreciate it.
+Red, thanks for the site props.

 Well, I get the feeling this logo only works because it is clinging to a current style… I dont think it will have the same effect a few years from now.
 Then again, it is probably not set to last that long.